dimmyvi/tigress-general-requirements/tigress-webdav-sample-implementation.md

 # Introduction

+Prevously Tigress reviewed an implementation of digital credentials transfer using Tigress protocol (https://datatracker.ietf.org/doc/draft-art-tigress/).
+In previous IETF meetings community asked to review other possible solutions using alternative standards to illustrate how Tigress problem can be solved differently.
-In this document we are trying to describe how a possible implementation of a solution to Tigress {{Tigress-req-02}} problem of transferring digital credentials securily can be done using WebDAV Protocol {{!RFC4918}}.
+In this document we are trying to describe how an alternative potential implementation of a solution to Tigress {{Tigress-req-02}} problem of transferring digital credentials securily can be done using WebDAV Protocol {{!RFC4918}}.

 # Conventions and Definitions